symfony-x/.github/profile/README.md

 symfony-x/symfony-xxx - forked from symfony-x2, adds users and dashboards.
 AI services included environment.

+This is for developers that are either lazy, lack confidence, or are under extreme time constraints...

 symfony-x/symfony-XL - Fully Automated Software Factory for Symfony web apps.

 ### Where!?